georgio-sd/aws-articles/ECR-Lifecycle.md

-# I want to make all images expire in 60 days except ones with tags `prod` or `dev`.
+# I want to make all images in an ECR repository expire in 60 days except ones with tags `prod` or `dev`.
 How do I configure a lifecycle policy?
 Images with tags `prod` or `dev` are used for my application and I do not want to delete them but all other images should expire in 60 days.

 ### Short description: